surenmdr4/surenmdr4/README.md

-- 👋 Hi, I’m @surenmdr4
+- 👋 Hi, I’m Surenre Manandhar
-- 👀 I’m interested in UI/UX design.
+- 👀 I’m UI/UX designer.
-- 🌱 I’m currently learning PHP, Javascript, React.
+- 🌱

 <!---
 surenmdr4/surenmdr4 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.